First Walkers

 • Ensure your little one's shoes fit well, as tightness can contribute to sweating and discomfort by restricting blood flow.
 Also, wash your toddler's sneakers regularly and leave enough time for each pair to dry completely before reuse.

-Talk to a paediatrician or dermatologist if the above steps don't provide sufficient relief.
+Talk to a paediatrician or dermatologist if these steps don't provide sufficient relief.
 They can assess the severity of your child's hyperhidrosis and recommend more specialised solutions, which could include topical antiperspirants, iontophoresis, or botulinum toxin injections.

 » Learn to wash different types of sneakers